 list of roles and their assoiciated permissions.

-As shown in the example, in order to get a valid identity token, you can use
+As shown in the example, in order to get a valid identity token for the identity

 gcloud auth print-identity-token.